 The Brexit Effect: How Global Mobility is Being Impacted in Europe and Beyond

-Recent legislative and policy changes in many countries around the world seem to signal a global shift from an open market to a form of protectionism.
-Today, I would like to discuss what exactly this is and how it impacts everyone in Global Mobility, using the dreaded Brexit as an example.
+Recent legislative and policy changes in many countries seem to signal a global shift from an open market to a form of protectionism.
+Today, I would like to discuss this and how it impacts everyone in Global Mobility, using the dreaded Brexit as an example.
+Before we delve into Brexit, let’s first examine how open market policies were and still are beneficial to Global Mobility.

 Open Markets and Free Trade